levikore/MA_GIT_Java_Online/README.md

 ![image](https://user-images.githubusercontent.com/41550958/111050731-08d30380-8457-11eb-9249-1b36a0056635.png)

-15. You can write a comment in "rejection messege: and by clicking on reject it will be sent to the user who sent the PR and will appear in his alerts, otherwise you can click on accept and it will also appear in the alerts.
+15. You can write a comment in "rejection messege" and by clicking on reject it will be sent to the user who sent the PR and will appear in his alerts, otherwise you can click on accept and it will also appear in the alerts.

 ![image](https://user-images.githubusercontent.com/41550958/111050781-4df73580-8457-11eb-8f81-7f864177342e.png)